Our team

 Joana Monteiro

-Director and Co-founder
+Executive Director and Founder

 PhD in Economics (PUC-Rio) and Professor of Public Policy at FGV/EBAPE.
 Joana held prominent positions in the Rio de Janeiro government, serving as Director of the Public Security Institute (2015-2018) and Chief of Research at the State Public Prosecutor's Office (2019-2021).
 Previously, she was a Tinker Visiting Professor at the University of Chicago (2023), Visiting Fellow at Columbia University (2021-2022), and Research Fellow at Harvard University (2009-2012).
 She is affiliated with Evidence in Governance and Politics (EGAP), invited researcher at J-PAL/MIT, member of the Global Initiative Against Transnational Organized Crime (GI-TOC), and board member of the Multidimensional Security School (ESEM-IRI-USP) and LACEA-AlCapone.
 More information: Website, Lattes, and LinkedIn.